 How gorgeous is this shot?
 What are the elements that make it work?
 It uses a combination of all of the DIY studio portraits tips in this blog post:

 Last but absolutely not least, babies.
-They can be harder to capture because they can’t stand and at this age they can’t sit either.
+They can be harder to capture because they can’t stand and, at this age, they can’t sit either.
 But not impossible!
 The easiest way to pose a newborn for a studio portrait is on their belly and on their back.

-Use an ottoman or a beanbag, and cover it with fabric, sweeping it up behind them, and draping it over whatever you’re using in lieu of a backdrop stand.
+Use an ottoman or a beanbag, and cover it with fabric, sweeping it up behind them and draping it over whatever you’re using in lieu of a backdrop stand.

 Related: A Tip for Instantly Better Baby Photos

-Then put bub on her back, onto a simple textured and harmoniously coloured wrap or throw and shoot directly down.
+Then put bub on her back, onto a simple textured and harmoniously coloured wrap, or throw and shoot directly down.

-In this pose, ensure the light is coming at her from just above and to the side of her head rather than from her feed up.
-Lighting her head down will illuminate her hair, her eyes, the tip of her nose, her cheek bones and her lips.
-Alternatively if you light her from her feet up, you will illuminate the inside of her nostrils, under her eyes instead of inside her eyes, her chin but not her lips, and her hair would be in shadow.
+Lighting her head down will illuminate her hair, eyes, the tip of her nose, cheekbones and lips.
+Alternatively, if you light her from her feet up, you’ll illuminate the inside of her nostrils, under her eyes instead of inside her eyes, her chin but not her lips, and her hair would be in shadow.

 Related: Lens Distortion & Portraits; How To Take Your Own Baby Photos

-CLICK LOVE GROW ™ Pty Ltd - COPYRIGHT 2021 ©
+CLICK LOVE GROW ™ Pty Ltd - COPYRIGHT 2024 ©

 Be the first to comment